BKWLD/asana-gitlab-bridge/README.md

 6. An Asana user moves the issue to a milestone section.
 7. The bridge automatically creates a GitLab issue for the Asana task, including a link back to the Asana task.
 8. When the GitLab issue is closed, the bridge automatically closes the Asana task.

+## Setup

+1. Duplicate .env.sample as .env and populate all fields.
+For Contentful, GitLab, and Asana, you can use Personal Access Tokens (see their docs).
+For AWS, I followed the Serverless docs in giving the IAM account `AdministratorAccess`.